#ChampionsWithCP - Narayan Ramakrishnan paints with feet to create beautiful art

 His disability made it hard for him to use his limbs.
 So he started by holding things with the big toe and the second toe on his right foot.
 He also had a special seat made, with back support.
 "Due to my disability, I could not go to school.
-I was home taught by my parents and sisters", he says.
+I was home taught by my parents and sisters", says Narayan.

 Narayan says that people in India need to become sensitive to the needs of the disabled.
-"We do not have access to public transport, and nor are public places disabled friendly.
-It was only due to family support that I have been able to achieve so much", he says.
+"We do not have access to public transport, and nor are public places disabled-friendly.
+It was only due to family support that I have been able to achieve so much".

 He says that families should not give up hope and give full support and encouragement to the disabled so a person gives his best.